anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Most of the comments below are 'reverse engineered' using the lectionary and a fair bit of guesswork, so they should not be taken as authoritative.

-Any feedback?
-Please [contact](/contact/) me!
+Please [contact](/contact/) me with any feedback.

 **_Work in progress!_**

-* Year A: complete
-* Year B: complete
+* Years A and B: complete
-* Year C: complete, except between 1 before Lent and Lent 5
+* Year C: complete, except for Lent 1-5
 * Festivals: complete
 * Appendix: Gospels: complete